markmoxon/elite-source-code-bbc-micro-cassette/README.md

 In 2020, lockdown boredom led me to stumble across a [2018 post on the Stardot forums](https://stardot.org.uk/forums/viewtopic.php?t=15375) by Kieran Connell of the [Bitshifters Collective](https://bitshifters.github.io/).
 These guys do some incredibly clever things with BBC computers, and that's exactly what Kieran had done - he'd created [elite-beebasm](https://github.com/kieranhj/elite-beebasm), a port of the original BBC Elite source code from the super-terse BASIC files into the [BeebAsm assembler](https://github.com/stardot/beebasm).

 Not only had he managed to drag the source code into some kind of human-compatible shape, but he'd also managed to pull apart the encryption process that hides Elite's code from prying eyes.
 He'd then created an equivalent system in Python, enabling modern computers to build an exact replica of the released version of Elite from the original source.
-This meant I could not only build a local version of Elite, but I could tweak the code to figure out what it did, which I figured would be a really useful way of working out how Elite weaves its magic.
+This meant I could not only build a local version of Elite, but I could tweak the code to help work out what it did, which I figured would be a really useful way of working out how Elite weaves its magic.

 That said, the source code still looked worryingly familiar: